 Get your month-by-month career action plan straight to your inbox

-My sister’s friend has a tattoo on his forearm that simply reads, “change is good”.
+My sister’s friend has a tattoo on his forearm that simply reads: “change is good”.

-‘Change is good’: It’s so simple, yet I wish I had truly believed this at 18, whilst I was dropping out of University in search of getting a ‘proper job’.
+It’s so simple, yet I wish I had truly believed this at 18, whilst I was dropping out of University in search of getting a ‘proper job’.
 Who knew that it would lead to a fresh start as a Digital Marketing Apprentice at 19, already breaking into a professional career in central London?

-If anything, back when I was 18, I remember mentally torturing myself for weeks with the decision to finally end my University experience.
+If anything, back when I was 18, I remember mentally torturing myself for weeks with the decision to finally end my university experience.
 I was clinically depressed, taking Prozac just to keep my mood level, and chronically lonely after falling out with the friends I’d started to envision a future with.
 “I’m meant to be having the time of my life”, I would sob into my 2:2 feedback sheet when I was expecting a 1st.
-The unshakable feeling that I was a failure filled my nights of insomnia leading up to my departure.
+The unshakeable feeling that I was a failure filled my nights of insomnia leading up to my departure.
 My wide-awake nightmares taunted me: “I’ll disappoint my family”, “I’ll never find a good job without a degree”, “I’ll lose all my independence when I move back home”.